 From Florence to Cinque Terre by Boat

-For example, you can reach Viareggio by car or by train and from there you get the boat that will bring to CT cruising the Ligurian Sea.
+For example, you can reach Viareggio by car or by train and from there you get the boat that will bring you to CT cruising the Ligurian Sea.
 The itinerary usually includes one hour stop in Portovenere, then you will reach Monterosso, the last of the five villages.
-While cruising you have the opportunity to admire all the villages and its colored houses from the sea.
-In Monterosso, you have about 3 hours to enjoy the beach or walk around the tiny village before getting on board and go back to Tuscany.
+While cruising you have the opportunity to admire all the villages and their colored houses from the sea.
+In Monterosso, you have about 3 hours to enjoy the beach or walk around the tiny village before getting on board and going back to Tuscany.

-Another solution is reaching La Spezia by car or train and get the boat from the marina.
+Another solution is to reach La Spezia by car or train and get the boat from the marina.
 In this case, the ferry will stop in all the villages (except for Corniglia which is on top of the hill).
 Buying the daily ticket that costs € 35,00, you can use the boat service as much as you want and go back to La Spezia at the end of the day.

-More info about costs and timetables on the official website of the boat company Navigazione Golfo dei Poeti.
+More info about costs and timetables is on the official website of the boat company Navigazione Golfo dei Poeti.